Clemson vs. Louisville NCAA Football Odds, Plays and Insights | November 6, 2021

 Louisville Stats and Trends

-- The Cardinals have been underdogs by 4 points or more three times this season and have covered the spread twice.
+- In Louisville's eight games this season, it has four wins against the spread.

+- This year, the Cardinals have two ATS wins in three games as an underdog of 4 points or more.

-- Louisville's games this year have hit the over on two of seven set point totals (28.6%).
+- Louisville's games this year have hit the over two times in seven opportunities (28.6%).

 - When Louisville puts up more than 15.3 points, it is 4-2 against the spread and 4-3 overall.

-- Louisville is 4-3 against the spread and 4-4 overall when the team amasses over 325.5 yards.
+- When Louisville piles up over 325.5 yards, the team is 4-3 against the spread and 4-4 overall.

 - The Cardinals have turned the ball over one more time (12 total) than the Tigers have forced a turnover (11) this season.